-Author has written 200 stories for Touched by an Angel, Calvin & Hobbes, Hogan's Heroes, Dukes of Hazzard, StarTrek: Voyager, Adventures of Huckleberry Finn, StarTrek: The Next Generation, Muppet Show, Harry Potter, Full House, Peanuts, Shakespeare, Cheers, Dilbert, Back to the Future, Fairy Tales, M*A*S*H, Rugrats/All Grown Up!, StarTrek: The Original Series, Sesame Street, Happy Days, Looney Tunes, Cosby Show, Welcome Back Kotter, Mary Tyler Moore Show, Barney Miller, Battlestar Galactica, Lost In Space, Dennis the Menace, Lion King, Misc.
-Tv Shows, Eloise at Christmastime/the Plaza, and Somewhere in Time.
+Author has written 207 stories for Touched by an Angel, Calvin & Hobbes, Hogan's Heroes, Dukes of Hazzard, StarTrek: Voyager, Adventures of Huckleberry Finn, StarTrek: The Next Generation, Muppet Show, Harry Potter, Full House, Peanuts, Shakespeare, Cheers, Dilbert, Back to the Future, Fairy Tales, M*A*S*H, Rugrats/All Grown Up!, StarTrek: The Original Series, Sesame Street, Happy Days, Looney Tunes, Cosby Show, Welcome Back Kotter, Mary Tyler Moore Show, Barney Miller, Dennis the Menace, Battlestar Galactica, Lost In Space, Lion King, Misc.
+Tv Shows, Eloise at Christmastime/the Plaza, Lone Ranger, and Somewhere in Time.

-Before info on my fanfiction: 1.
-My non-ff.net writings: One free, others for sale at lulu(dot)com & iunvierse(dot)com, stuff I hope young people will love, especially "Discovering Grace" - store listed as webpage; 2.
-About me; 3.
-My fanfiction lists especially "Full House," so you can find some things easier.
-I don't have time to cover it all, though.
-Please visit my friend RKORadio's stories http://www.fanfiction.net/u/324354/rkoradio and read them, too.
+Contents: 1.
+My non-ff.net works: One free, others for sale in various online places, stuff I hope young people love, especially "Discovering Grace"; 2.
+About me;3.
+My fanfiction especially "Full House," so you can find things easier.
+I don't have time to cover it all.
+Please visit & read my friend's stories http://www.fanfiction.net/u/324354/rkoradio (he changed names but the link works or find "Sam Series" or "Just Like Family" in "Full House" & click his pen name/username).
 I've helped quite a bit with his, and he loves good, wholesome entertainment, just like I do.
 He's helped with a number of my stories, too.

 1. Non-fan fiction writing first:

-For sale: The following books are at lulu(dot)com: "Discoverng Grace," Two youths find themselves the only Christians in a dysfunctional home, where they try to make a difference and learn how to love unconditionally: "Vikings Sack San Marino," A bunch of crazy stuff happens because of one typo (Dan becomes San) - including a car arrested for bank robbery!; "If Baseball Integrated Early," about baseball being integrated from the start, each season with a few blurbs and a bit on U.S. history, too; "Brotherhood and Baseball," the American history analogue to the baseball alternate history; "Completed Game," alternate history of baseball with no strikes; "This Little Light," a sweet story about childhood, friendship, etc., with some fun baseball, too; taken from my own fond memories.
+For sale: The following are at lulu(dot)com: "Discoverng Grace," Two youths find themselves the only Christians in a dysfunctional home, where they try to make a difference and learn how to love unconditionally; "Vikings Sack San Marino," A bunch of crazy stuff happens because of one typo (Dan becomes San) - including a car arrested for bank robbery!; "If Baseball Integrated Early," about baseball being integrated from the start, each season with a few blurbs and a bit on U.S. history, too; "Brotherhood and Baseball," the American history analogue to the baseball alternate history; "Completed Game," alternate history of baseball with no strikes; "This Little Light," a sweet story about childhood, friendship, etc., with some fun baseball, too; taken from my own fond memories.
 One book at iuniverse(dot)com: "Never Let Me Go" is a fun story about high school, friendship, graduatin, and the difficulty of making life decisions; a great, wholesome romance with a warm, happy ending you'll love.
-Also, a mystery I wrote in '96 and edited in '08 is online at willmystery(dot)blogspot(dot)com
+Also, a mystery I wrote in '96 and edited in '08 is online at willmystery(dot)blogspot(dot)com.
+All should be at Amazon, iTunes, etc., too.

 3. Now, my fan fiction - Full House stuff first, then some others:

-Obviously, I don't own any fandoms, only OCs, but it's great to visit univserses through the imagination, and fill in banks and explain things.
-We only see 1/2 hour out of 168 hours of peoples' lives each week in a sticom, for instnace (and not every week has something), with action that goes on over days or even weeks sometimes.
+Obviously, I don't own any fandoms, only OCs, but it's great to visit univserses through the imagination, and fill in banks.
+We only see 1/2 hour out of 168 of peoples' lives each week in a sitcom (and not every week has something), with action going on over days or even weeks.

 Please visit the Full House Chronology, too big for this site, up on the "FUll House" board at sitcomsonline.com and at the yahoo groups fullhouse4life and fullhousefreaks for the most updated version; or by emailing fullhousechron(at)aol.com.